nikos-glikis/primeTeller/README.md

 PrimeTeller
 ===========

-This software generates a wordlist that contains your PrimeTel password.
+This tool generates a wordlist that contains your PrimeTel password.

-The input is the mac.
+The input is the mac of the access point.

 Usage:
 ------